 The waste weighting calculation using the WAM tool shows that the highest percentage of waste at PT Surya Plastindo's finishing workstation is defect waste, at 20.76%.
 To conduct a more detailed analysis of improvement recommendations, we focused on the three most significant types of waste-defect (20.76%), motion (18.32%), and overproduction (17.54%)-based on the issues identified.
 These three wastes were prioritized because of their relevance to field conditions and their mutual influence.
 Discussions with the head of production, along with detailed mapping using VALSAT tools and a five-why analysis, led to three key improvement recommendations.
 The first improvement involves creating daily production cards, which are placed on top of the plastic sack pallets by the operator.
 The second improvement is the introduction of a checklist specifically for the printing machine.
-This checklist allows operators to monitor the condition of machine components before starting the printing process.
-The third improvement is the creation of plastic sack supports for the printing machine, designed to reduce misprints caused by improper positioning of the sacks.
+This checklist allows operators to monitor the condition of plastic sack supports for the printing machine, designed to reduce misprints caused by improve positioning of the sacks.
 The evaluation of these improvements showed a significant reduction in production delays at the finishing workstation, decreasing delay time from 39.33 minutes to 9.43 minutes, and increasing the efficiency of plastic sack production time to 60.46 minutes.